bazineta/js8call/README.md

 - Did a bit of work with alignment of data in the tables for better presentation.
 - The audio input VU meter looked off to me, as if the scale was on the wrong side; flipped it to be next to the level and peak hold, which looks more normal to me.
 Perhaps just a taste thing;
   easy enough to change it back if necessary.
+Fixed the scale to match the VU bar location, and addressed the fact that this widget would both update when if was not necessary to do so, and would fail to update when it was necessary to do so.
 - Changed the waterfall scale drawing methodology slightly to avoid the scale font looking pixelated on high-DPI displays.
 Fonts will still be pixelated in the waterfall display, but it's arguably an effect there, like a Tektronix scope.
 The plot drawing code uses a number of